Lifelong-Learning-Assisttant/test_generator/README.md

 ## Notes
 - OpenAI or Yandex API key required depending on provider choice
+- If provider credentials are missing, the service falls back to a local stub LLM for development (set `DEFAULT_PROVIDER=local` explicitly for offline use)
 - CORS is wide open and there is no authentication; tighten before production
 - Exams/grades are stored on disk; clean up `data/out/` and `data/uploads/` as needed